Bio: Charles Christian

 He has been writing books on the subject of legal IT for over 35 years, including Computers for Lawyers (Longmans 1985) plus Legal Practice in the Digital Age (Bowerdean 1998) – described by Professor Richard Susskind as “essential reading for every lawyer in the land” plus Year 2000 Compliance – the lawyers guide to surviving the millennium bug (Law Society 1999).
 He has also been a contributor (on IT, online strategy and marketing topics) to a range of other books, and is the resident IT commentator for Modern Law magazine.

 In 2017 he was named by Sage UK as one of the UK’s Top 100 Business Influencers in his capacity as an individual “whose commentary and social influence help to drive ideas and change within the small business sector”.

 Tel: +44(0)1986 788666

 Urban Fantasist is fuelled by green tea and dark chocolate

 Contact Address: Oak Lodge, Darrow Green Road, Denton, Harleston, Norfolk IP20 0AY, United Kingdom

-GDPR: By completing the WEIRD Newsletter form you are opting-in to our emailing list.
-The only personal data we store is your email address, which is kept securely in a digital format.
+GDPR: By completing the WEIRD Newsletter form you opt-in to our emailing list.
+The only personal data we store is your email address, which is kept in a secure digital format.
 We will not share, sell or disclose your email address to anyone... ever!
-You can also unsubscribe at any time by emailing firstname.lastname@example.org
+You can unsubscribe at any time by emailing email@example.com